 We also have a canister of unbleached organic flour and a canister of sugar.
 When possible, we use organic flour and organic sugar.

 When you have baking staples on hand, it makes it easy to make cakes and desserts from scratch.
+I love making this buttermilk cake as well.

 Most of the time, we frost the cake with homemade frosting and that’s it.
 Other times, we will pipe it and make it look fancier.
 We only started doing that recently.